weyseing/kafka-stream2stream-join/README.md

     - **Result:** The order record finds a match in product_group (right side of the second FULL OUTER JOIN) and outputs a partially filled row, while unmatched buyer columns remain null, again because FULL OUTER JOIN outputs all possible combinations with nulls for non-matching sides.

 ### Match ALL stream
-If you insert matching data into all related tables, you get a fully joined result where all columns have values:
 > ```sql
 > INSERT INTO `buyer` (`id`, `name`, `create_date`) VALUES ('5', 'Charlie5', '2024-05-12 12:30:00');
 > INSERT INTO `product_group` (`id`, `name`, `create_date`) VALUES ('6', 'Clothing6', '2024-05-12 12:30:00');